r-ford/r-ford.github.io/runningCESM121.md

 ## Case setup

-Running the following line (with a descriptive name replacing `<casename>`) will create the case directory for a CESM run with the `E_1850_CAM5_CN` compset (slab ocean, pre-industrial conditions, CAM5 physics, carbon-nitrogen biogeochemistry) and `f19_g16` resolution (2º finite volume for the atmosphere, 1º displaced-pole grid for the ocean and sea ice).
+Running the following line (with a descriptive name replacing `<casename>`) will create the case directory for a CESM run with
+- the `E_1850_CAM5_CN` compset (slab ocean, pre-industrial conditions, CAM5 physics, carbon-nitrogen biogeochemistry) and
+- the `f19_g16` resolution (2º finite volume for the atmosphere, 1º displaced-pole grid for the ocean and sea ice).

 ```
 /network/rit/lab/roselab_rit/cesm/cesm1_2_1/scripts/create_newcase -mach snow -compset E_1850_CAM5_CN -res f19_g16 -case <casename>